Anxiety

 Anxiety, however, is different from fear in that it is excessive, intense, limiting, and based off of feelings and thoughts rather than tangible circumstances.
 Anxiety can cause people to avoid, limit opportunities, or overthink.

 This pattern can be broken.
-When anxiety occurs frequently for no apparent reason, is long-lasting, and begins to interfere with your normal life, it may be time to seek help.
+When anxiety occurs frequently for no apparent reason, is long-lasting, and begins to interfere with your normal life, it may be time to seek anxiety counseling.
+Our anxiety counseling services are designed to help you manage and reduce anxiety, offering effective strategies to regain control and improve your well-being.

 Anxiety Symptoms